CellProfiler/CellProfiler-plugins/README.md

 CellProfiler-plugins
 ====================

 A home for community-contributed and experimental CellProfiler modules.

+## Beginner-level instructions
+Please see help here: https://github.com/CellProfiler/CellProfiler/blob/master/cellprofiler/data/help/other_plugins.rst

 ## Use
 1. Clone this repository: